 The TFFR Board is responsible for establishing investment policy for the fund assets under NDCC 15-39.1-05.2.
 Benefit payments are projected to occur over a long period of time.
 This allows TFFR to adopt a long-term investment horizon and asset allocation policy for the management of fund assets.
 Asset allocation policy is critical because it defines the basic risk and return characteristics of the investment portfolio.
 Asset allocation targets are established using an asset-liability analysis designed to assist the Board in determining an acceptable volatility target for the fund and an optimal asset allocation policy mix.

 This asset-liability analysis considers both sides of the plan balance sheet, utilizing both quantitative and qualitative inputs, in order to estimate the potential impact of various asset class mixes on key measures of total plan risk, including the resulting estimated impact of funded status and contribution rates.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on TFFR investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of July 1, 2020 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the TFFR target asset allocation as of June 30, 2021, is summarized in the following table:

-Long-term

-Expected Real
+Long-term Expected

-Asset Class Target Allocation Rate of Return
+Target Allocation Real Rate of Return

-Global Equities 58% 6.70%

-Global Fixed Income 23% 1.50%

-Global Real Assets 18% 5.10%
+55% 6.90%

+26% 0.70%

+18% 4.80%

-Cash Equivalents 1% 0.00%
+1% -1.00%

+55% 26% 18%